 2. A slight pause occurring when two adjacent vowels in consecutive syllables are pronounced, as in "duality".

-3. In anatomy, a separation, aperture, fissure, or short passage in an organ or body part; gap between structures.
+3. In anatomy, a separation, aperture, fissure, or short passage in an organ or a body part.

-4. In printing, a gap where something is missing, especially in manuscripts.
+4. In printing, a space where something is missing; especially, in manuscripts.

-5. Etymology: a "break" or "opening in a material object", from Latin hiatus, "opening, rupture, gap", from hiare, "to gape, to stand open".
+5. Etymology: from Latin hiatus, "opening, rupture, gap", from hiare, "to gape, to stand open"; "a break or opening in a material object".

 2. Not opening spontaneously at maturity to release seeds; hard, dry, holding onto the seeds.